sap-tutorials/Tutorials/tutorials/mlb-hxe-import-data-pa-census/mlb-hxe-import-data-pa-census.md

 auto_validation: true
 primary_tag: products>sap-hana\, express-edition
 tags: [ tutorial>beginner, products>sap-hana\, express-edition, topic>machine-learning ]
+time: 10
 ---

 ## Prerequisites
-- Proficiency: beginner
 - [Prepare your SAP HANA, express edition instance for Machine Learning](https://www.sap.com/developer/tutorials/mlb-hxe-setup-basic.html)

+## Details
 ### You will learn
 In this tutorial, you will learn how to download and import the SAP Predictive Analytics Census sample dataset into your SAP HANA, express edition instance.

-## Details

-### Time to Complete
-**10 Min**.

 [ACCORDION-BEGIN [Info: ](Sample file structure)]